aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Weapon proficiencies

-Any entity may wield a weapon it is physically capably of wielding.
-If it is not proficient, it makes attacks with a -5 penalty.
+Any entity has the knowledge and training to wield properly wield a weapon of this type, if it is physically capably of doing so.

+If it is not proficient, on the other hand, it makes attacks with a -5 penalty.
 On rolling snake eyes it damages itself, rolling the same damage dice it would as if it had hit the intended target.

-Proficiency with a weapon type eliminates both the penalty and the damage to self on crit fails.
-In addition it allows the use of any of a weapon's special properties.
+Furthermore, a non-proficient wielder suffers from all the penalties bestowed by a weapon's properties, but gains none of the benefits.

 ___
 ### Weapons, damage and governing stats

 Weapon damage is almost always natural physical damage (see ["damage type"](10-conditions-types.md#damage-types)).
 However, certain abilities like ["spirit strike"](06-abilities.md#spirit-strike) can change this.
 Weapons deal damage based on the damage dice which are specific to each weapon (see the [weapon table](#weapon-table) below) plus the bonus based on its governing stat (as well as material bonus and potentially other bonuses).
 For example a hand axe has an attack bonus of [[NAP] + [STR]] and deals [1d6 + [STR]] damage.

 Weapon attacks are generally targeted attacks that rely on NAP and are ["governed"](04-combat.md#attacks-and-damage-bonuses) by one of STR or DEX.
-For example a hand axe is always governed by STR, a bow is always governed by DEX.
-However, some, mostly melee, weapons can be governed by either (STR/DEX) as per character choice.
-If a weapon that can be governed by either is used with DEX, then [DEX] is added to the attack bonus, but there is no stat bonus added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.
+For example a hand axe is always governed by STR, while a bow is always governed by DEX.
+However, some weapons (generally melee) can be governed by either STR or DEX as per character choice.
+In this case, if DEX is chosen as the governing attribute, then there is no stat bonus (from [DEX] of [STR]) added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.

 ___
 ### Improvised Weapons